Avita Medical: US Government grant

 In 2009 the United States Armed Forces Institute of Regenerative Medicine provided Avita with a US$1.45 million grant to hasten the approval of the ReCell kit with the U.S. Food and Drug Administration.

-Clinical Programs

-In addition to the US studies for ReCell in burns and scars, ReCell is being studied in a number of small scale post-marketing studies in Europe for venous leg ulcers, Vitiligo, acne scars, scar remodeling, facial rejuvenation (wrinkle revision), treatment of donor graft sites, and hard to heal burn wounds in the elderly.

 Necrotizing fasciitis

 In 2018 a burn center in Phoenix, Arizona held a press conference to discuss the ongoing results of using ReCell to treat a woman with flesh-eating bacteria also known as necrotizing fasciitis.